This post contains affiliate links for your convenience. Click here to read the full disclosure.

 5) Offer books as gifts if you want to raise a reader

-Offering books is a great way to get your child love reading.
-You can offer books at a specific occasion (for example birthdays or other special celebrations such as Christmas).
-You can also offer subscriptions that ensure that your child receives hand-picked and age-appropriate books every one, two or three months.
+Offering books is a great way to get your child to love reading.
+You can offer books on specific occasions (for example birthdays or other special celebrations such as Christmas).
+You can also offer subscriptions that ensure that they receive hand-picked and age-appropriate books every one, two or three months.

 Here are a few subscriptions you may want to check out: